 In connection with the delays in obtaining a border crossing from Bolivian authorities and delays on the Brazilian Spur, TBS has declared force majeures on both the delivery and purchasing of gas.
 Since there are mirror force majeure provisions in the Gas Supply Agreement, Firm Transportation Agreements and the Cuiabá I PPA, there are not expected to be any penalties imposed.
 The Cuiabá Pipeline is expected to be fully operational by October 2000.

 TBS has an option on all additional transportation capacity on the Cuiabá Pipeline, and Enron has initiated discussions regarding the contracting of such additional transportation capacity in respect of Cuiabá II and III.
-Such additional transportation capacity will be assigned to an affiliate of TBS, Transborder Gas Services II Ltda. (“TBS II”).
+Such additional transportation capacity will be assigned to an affiliate of TBS, Transborder Gas Services II Ltd. (“TBS II”).
 On February 29, 2000, TBS II entered into a memorandum of understanding with the development entity responsible for Cuiabá II, which memorandum of understanding outlines gas supply terms similar to those set forth in the Cuiabá I Gas Supply Agreement.

 Construction Agreements

-The Cuiabá Project is being constructed pursuant to an Amended and Restated Engineering, Procurement, and Construction Contract (the “EPC Contract”) dated effective as of August 22, 1999, among Superior Construction Company, a wholly-owned affiliate of Enron (“Superior”), EPE, Gas Oriente Boliviano Ltda., and GasOcidente do Mato Grosso Ltda.
+The Cuiabá Project is being constructed pursuant to an Amended and Restated Engineering, Procurement, and Construction Contract (the “EPC Contract”) dated effective as of August 22, 1997, among Superior Construction Company, a wholly-owned affiliate of Enron (“Superior”), EPE, Gas Oriente Boliviano Ltda., and Gas Occidente do Mato Grosso Ltda.
 Enron has guaranteed the obligations of Superior under the EPC Contract.

-A. Cuiabá I Power Plant
+Cuiabá I Power Plant

-The Cuiabá I Power Plant is being built by Siemens AG and it’s Brazilian affiliate, Seimens Ltda., under a subcontract with Superior.
+The Cuiabá I Power Plant is being built by Siemens AG and its Brazilian affiliate, Siemens Ltda., under a subcontract with Superior.
 The electric power transmission and distribution facilities are being built by Siemens Ltda. and Amper Construções Eléctricas Ltda. pursuant to separate subcontracts with Superior.

 Under the terms of the EPC Contract, if Superior (i) is unable to cause the Cuiabá I Power Plant to achieve specified performance levels or (ii) fails to cause substantial completion of any phase of the Cuiabá I Power Plant to occur on or before the guaranteed completion date for such phase, Superior is obligated to pay liquidated damages to EPE in the amounts specified in the EPC Contract.
 Superior’s aggregate liability under the EPC Contract in respect of the Cuiabá I Power Plant is US$250,000,000, plus US$64,000,000 in respect of the electric power transmission and distribution facilities.